SMILEY4/strategy-game/documentation/markdown/technical/api.md

                       "terrainType": "String - the type of the terrain", },
                   "content": [
+                      {
-                      { "type": "marker" }
+                          "type": "marker",
+                          "countryId": "String - the id of the owner country" }
                   ]
               }
           ],
           "cities": [
               {
-                  "_key": "String - the id of the city", "gameId": "String - the id of the game", "countryId": "String - the id of the owner-country", "tile": {
+                  "cityId": "String - the id of the city", "countryId": "String - the id of the owner-country", "tile": {
                   	"tileId": "String - the id of the tile",